CommandersAct/pods/TCPrivacy/README.md

 <h3 id="global-consent">Global consent</h3>
-<p>While not yet available in the web part, we already integrated an On/Off switch so that the user can consent to all categories at the same time.
+<p>We integrated an On/Off switch so that the user can consent to all categories at the same time.
-It's not mandatory but recommended.</p>
+It's not mandatory yet, but recommended.</p>
 <h2 id="reacting-to-consent">Reacting to consent</h2>
-<p>Some of the event happening in the SDK have callbacks associated with them in the case you need to do specific actions at this specific moment.
+<p>Some of the event happening in the SDK have callbacks associated with them in the case you need to do specific actions at this specific moment.</p>
-Currently we have a callback function that lets you get back the categories and setup your other partners accordingly.
+<p>Currently we have a callback function that lets you get back the categories and setup your other partners accordingly.
 This is the function where you would tell your ad partner "the user don't wan't to receive personalized ads" for example.</p>
 <p>/!\ Don't forget to register to the callbacks <em>before</em> the initialisation of the Privacy Module since the module will check consent at init and use the callback at this step.</p>
 <div class="codehilite"><pre><span></span><span class="o">-</span> <span class="o">(</span><span class="kt">void</span><span class="o">)</span> <span class="n">consentUpdated</span><span class="o">:</span> <span class="o">(</span><span class="n">NSDictionary</span> <span class="o">*)</span> <span class="n">consent</span><span class="o">;</span>